• Menu

 Make A Day of It

-In the interest of making a day of your adventure, especially if you are visiting from outside of London.
+In the interest of making a day of your adventure, especially if you are visiting from outside London.
 You might want to plan a few other activities to do during your trip to Shrek’s Adventure, as this is only around an hour long.
 So, I would recommend that you pick a morning time slot, leaving you to do some of the other sites and attractions that London has to offer (there are offers available on the ticket and offers section of Shrek’s Adventure website), you could also take a walk down the South Bank and see what events and activities are going on down there and if you have children with you and the weather is nice there is a park opposite the London Eye which is free to go to.

 Shrek’s Adventure Information